benjaminmisiuk/covWt/README.md

 # covBagging
 ### Spatial covariance weighting for bagging models in R

-This package provides functions and scripts that were used to perform the simulations presented in the manuscript, *Improved prediction and validation of bagging models with spatially clustered data*.
+This package provides functions and scripts that were used to perform the simulations presented in the manuscript, *Improved prediction and validation of bagging models with spatially clustered ecological data*.

 ## Installation